Connecticut Woman Suffrage Association: Overview

-The Connecticut Women's Suffrage Association was first formed on October 28, 1869, in hopes of gaining women's voting rights in Connecticut.
+The Connecticut Woman Suffrage Association was first formed on October 28, 1869, in hopes of gaining women's voting rights in Connecticut.
 Members of the CWSA argued that they needed the right to vote to protect personal property, influence labor conditions, and to protect their children.
 The first meeting was held in Roberts Opera House in Hartford, Connecticut.
 The CWSA started small, focusing on campaigning for women's suffrage on the local level.
 As it gained momentum, this group became influential in the fight for women's suffrage in Connecticut and nationally.
 However, it was unable to push Connecticut to ratify the 19th amendment, allowing Tennessee to be the 36th and final state to make women's right to vote law.

 Smaller groups like the CWSA were vital to the women's suffrage movement nationally as well as locally.
 The CWSA collaborated with groups like the National Women's Suffrage Association to coordinate larger events, as well as local ones.
 One local event, a month-long automobile tour, was a successful campaign to gain the support of Litchfield citizens, who at the time, were primarily against women's suffrage.
 This campaign was held in August 1911, and it gained 964 signatures on a petition for women's suffrage.